 - Soft add-ins: A knit-wrapped jar or a small folded throw under a tray adds instant hygge.

-Keep everything low and tight to feel warm, not clinical.
-A sprinkle of faux snow in a tray?
-Cute.
-Not messy if you keep it contained.
+Keep everything low and tight so it feels warm, not clinical.
+A small sprinkle of faux snow in a tray is cute, and not messy if you keep it contained.

 7. Mercury Glass Magic